 1. The Applicant has the burden of proving by a preponderance of the evidence each affirmative issue on which the Application depends.
-In addition, if the Applicant seeks to assert one or more of the legislative presumptions afforded by Government Code Sections 31720.5 (heart trouble), 31720.6 (cancer), 31720.7 (blood-borne infectious disease), or 31720.9 (illness due to exposure to biochemical substances), then the Applicant first must establish their entitlement to invoke the asserted presumption by offering prima facie evidence of each foundational element required by the applicable Government Code section(s), and the presumption(s) so invoked shall be rebuttable as provided in the applicable section(s).
+In addition, if the Applicant seeks to assert one or more of the legislative presumptions afforded by the Government Code then the Applicant first must establish their entitlement to invoke the asserted presumption by offering prima facie evidence of each foundational element required by the applicable Government Code section(s), and the presumption(s) so invoked shall be rebuttable as provided in the applicable section(s).